vvvv/visualprogramming.net/content/blog/2024/vvvv gamma Releases/6.0/index.md

 When opening the Node Browser while making a link (or inserting a node into a link via doubleclick), you'll now see two additional entries:

 * Connectable Nodes: Here you'll see most relevant connectable nodes
 * By Type: Here you'll see nodes that connect to the type of the link at hand.
-The direction of the link decides whether sub- or super-types are also shown.
+The direction of the link decides whether sub- or super-types are also shown

-To reach the "By Type" view directly while making a link, press the "." key.
+To reach the "By Type" view directly while making a link, press the "." key (ie. no need to doubleclick!).

 ## New Settings
-At just the click of a single button (the Hamburger icon in the vvvv editors top-right corner) you can reach any of the global settings to customize your vvvvexperience.
+At just the click of a single button (the Hamburger icon in the vvvv editor's top-right corner) you can reach any of the global settings to customize your vvvvexperience.
 This release adds the following settings:

 ### Patch
 - **Press SPACE to pan:** Enables panning with a left mouse drag while the SPACE bar is pressed.